kris-ramirez/JavaScript-PasswordGenerator/README.md

 ## Description

 This weeks challenge was to create a random password generator using JavaScript.
 We were given the HTML and CSS code and a few lines of JavaScript to start.
-I built this project to showcase the skills we were learning in class to create a dynamic app that is also responsive.
+I built this project to showcase the JavaScript skills we were learning in class to create a dynamic app that is also responsive.
 This app helps users create random passwords with the criteria they set.
 I learned about functions, the for loop, and the importance of tutoring in this challenge.
 I still struggle with some of the concepts around functions in JavaScript, but I am continuing to learn.

 ## Installation